Table of Contents

 - Endometriosis: Endometriosis is a condition in which uterine tissue grows outside the uterus, affecting the function of the reproductive organs.
 IVF can be an effective option for women with endometriosis who may face challenges with natural conception.

 - Uterine fibroids: Fibroids are benign tumors in the uterine wall that can interfere with implantation.
 IVF can be a suitable choice for women with uterine fibroids, as it bypasses the need for the fertilized egg to implant in the uterus directly.
+Consulting an interventional radiologist can help in determining the right procedures to treat the fibroids.

 - Previous tubal sterilization or removal: If a woman has undergone tubal ligation (permanent contraception) and desires to conceive, IVF can be an alternative to tubal ligation reversal.
 It allows for the retrieval of eggs and fertilization in the laboratory, bypassing the blocked or cut fallopian tubes.